Duque de Caxias, Rio de Janeiro

-Duque de Caxias (/pt/; "Duke of Caxias") is a city on Guanabara Bay and part of Rio de Janeiro metropolitan area, southeastern Brazil.
+Duque de Caxias (/pt-BR/; "Duke of Caxias") is a city on Guanabara Bay and part of Rio de Janeiro metropolitan area, southeastern Brazil.

 It is bordered by Rio de Janeiro city to the south.
 Its population was 866,347 (2024) and its area is 465 km^{2}, making it the second most populous suburb of Rio de Janeiro city.
 The city is the third most populous in Rio de Janeiro Metropolitan Area, and also the third most populous city in Rio de Janeiro state.
 The current mayor is Washington Reis.

 It is named after Luís Alves de Lima e Silva, Duke of Caxias, who was born there in 1803.
 The city is the seat of the Roman Catholic Diocese of Duque de Caxias.
 Its important industries are chemicals and oil refining.

+It became a municipality in 1943, following its separation from the city of Nova Iguaçu.

 Duque de Caxias Futebol Clube is the local football team of the city.
 The club plays their home matches at Estádio Romário de Souza Faria, which has a maximum capacity of 10,000 people.
 Estádio De Los Larios, located in the district of Xerém, has a maximum capacity of 11,000 people and it is the home ground of Esporte Clube Tigres do Brasil.